stevenkword/WP-Present/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Easily create slide presentations with the the power of WordPress and the elegance of reveal.js
+Create beautiful slide presentations with the the power of WordPress and the elegance of reveal.js

 Demo available at http://slides.stevenword.com